lionelsaxer/Jobs_Data_Analysis_Project/README.md

 - All roles are well paid with an average salary of over 80'000 USD per year.

 ### 2. Top Skills per Role
-To reveal the top required skills for Business Analysts, Data Analysts, and Data Scientists, I again filtered for these roles and focused on onsite, full-time jobs using a CTE.
-As the skills required for a specific job are contained in two other tables, I joined them with the CTE.
+To reveal the top required skills for Business Analysts, Data Analysts, and Data Scientists, I again filter for these roles and focus on onsite, full-time jobs using a CTE.
+As the skills required for a specific job are contained in two other tables, I join them with the CTE.

 ```sql
 -- CTE to filter the jobs, i.e., only looking at onsite and full-time jobs for BA, DA and DSc